 If stored properly, paint will last for years.
 In order to store it properly you should

 - Cover the opening of the paint can with plastic wrap.

 - Put the lid on securely and make sure it doesn't leak.

 - Turn the can upside down to allow the paint to create its own seal.

 - Store the can upside down in a place that's safe from freezing and out of reach of children and pets.

 The best way to handle leftover paint (after avoiding over buying) is finding someone else who can reuse your leftovers.
 Try to be imaginative – local councils, schools, universities and art academies, they may all be happy to use some of your old paint for their projects.

 Unused paint an also be recycled it to make low-quality paint.
 Latex sludge can be retrieved and used as fillers in other industrial products.
 Waste solvents can be recovered and used as fuels for other industries.
 A clean paint container can be reused or sent to the local landfill.

 If your large quantity of paint can’t be reused or recycle, then it’s a good idea to call a professional chemical waste disposal service.
-All Waste Matters can offer your company the complete chemical waste disposal service and from collection to disposal, you can rest assured your waste is being handled safely and in-keeping with the latest legislation.
+All Waste Matters can offer your company the complete paint waste disposal service and from collection to disposal, you can rest assured your waste is being handled safely and in-keeping with the latest legislation.

-We are a fully licensed chemical disposal company and operate our own collection vehicles and fully licensed hazardous waste recycling facility.
+We are a fully licensed chemical waste disposal company and operate our own collection vehicles and fully licensed hazardous waste recycling facility.
 This ensures your chemical waste collection is carried out with minimum impact to the environment and has full traceability as to its eventual disposal.